garrandall/popular-music-data/tracks/wildflower-the-janedear-girls.md

   start_date: '2011-03-19'
 ---

 Mmm yeaahh yeaeaa yeaaa

 I was born off an old dirt road 40 acre farm no highway no interstate & I drive an old rusted out Chevrolet, the boys all rubber neck while their out makin' hay.

 Hey, I'm a wildflower, growin' in the sunshine, soakin' up the way of life I was raised in, runnin' barefoot bloomin' in a summer shower, ponytail dancin' I can't help it.
 I-I'm a wildflower.

-Oooo yeahh oooo yeahhh
+Oooo yeahh oo yeahhh

 Theres a little cotton dress hangin' in my sisters closet, I think I'm gonna borrow it, and wear it this weekend.
 Painted my toes, bought some cherry lip gloss.
 No rose, No daisy, can touch what I got

-Yeaah
+Yeah

-I'm a wildflower, growin in the sunshine, soakin' up the way of life I was raised in, runnin' barefoot bloomin' in a summer shower, ponytail dancin' I cant help it.
+I'm a wildflower, growin in the sunshine, soakin' up the way of life I was raised in, runnin' barefoot bloomin' in a summer shower, ponytail dancin' I can't help it.
 I-I'm a wildflower.

-Oooo yeaah oooo yeahh
+Oooo yeah oo yeahh

 I'm just a girl that needs a little sun, a little rain, an open field to play

 Hey, I'm a wildflower, growin' in the sunshine soakin' up the way of life I was raised in, runnin' barefoot bloomin' in a summer shower, ponytail dancin' I can't help it.
 I-I'm a wildflower.

 I'm a wildflower, growin' in the sunshine soakin' up the way of life I was raised in, runnin' barefoot bloomin' in a summer shower, ponytail dancin' I can't help it.
 I-I'm a wildflower.

-Oooo yeah oooo yeahh I-I'm a wildflower
+Oooo yeah oo yeahh I-I'm a wildflower

-Oooo yeah oooo yeah I'm a wildflower
+Oooo yeah oo yeah I'm a wildflower

 Yeaahh yeaeaa yeaaa I'm a wildflower